5 Blog Post Types That Work for Service-Based Businesses

 When creating this type of content, focus on the post’s formatting.
 Consider what would “wow” the reader the most and give you the most room to discuss every element of your work.

-When working on case study content for my clients, I like to use the following:
+When working on case study content for my clients, I like to structure the content around several key stages of the project:

 I find that this format provides the user with the most in-depth retelling of the service, with the results and client testimonial sections doubling down on providing social proof.